Foldings in relatively hyperbolic groups: Carrier Graphs of groups

 \item For each $i\in\{1,\ldots ,k\}$ there exists $m_i\in\{1,\ldots ,n\}$ such that $\mathcal{C}_i$ is a $P_{m_i}$-carrier star of groups with central vertex $c_i$.
 We call the vertices and edges of the $\mathcal{C}_i$ \emph{peripheral}.

 \item $C_i\cap C_j=\emptyset $ for $i\neq j$.

 \item Any edge $e\in EA$ incident to $c_i$ lies in $C_i$. \item If $A_e\neq1$ then $e$ is peripheral or $e$ is incident to a unique peripheral vertex.

-\item $\alpha(e)$ is peripheral for any $e\in E_0$ with $A_e\neq1$. \end{enumerate} Non-peripheral edges of $\A$ with non-trivial edge group, and non-peripheral vertices of $\A$ with non-trivial vertex group are called \emph{essential}.
+\item $\alpha(e)$ is peripheral for any $e\in E_0$ with $A_e\neq1$. \item $\mathbb A$ is minimal relative to base point and relative to the non-trivial central peripheral vertices, i.e. for any valence $1$ vertex $v\in VA$ and $e\in EA$ with $\alpha(e)=v$ the boundary morphism $\alpha_e$ is not surjective unless $v$ is a non-trivial central peripheral vertex or the base vertex. \end{enumerate} Non-peripheral edges of $\A$ with non-trivial edge group, and non-peripheral vertices of $\A$ with non-trivial vertex group are called \emph{essential}.
 Vertices and edges that are neither peripheral nor essential are called \emph{free}. \end{definition}

 $(G,\PP)$-carrier graphs will be illustrated in the following way: \begin{enumerate} \item Solid disks stand for peripheral vertices, and solid line segments for peripheral edges.
 Both are fat if their edge/vertex groups are non-trivial. \item Red circles stand for essential vertices and red fat dashed line segments for essential edges. \item Dotted lines stand for free edges. \end{enumerate}